mysociety/alaveteli/doc/manual/docs/installing/deploy.md

 * `cd` into the Alaveteli repo you checked out (otherwise the `cap` commands you're about to execute won't work)
 * still on your local machine, run `cap -S stage=staging deploy:setup` to setup capistrano on the server
-* again on your local machine, run `cap -S stage=staging  deploy:update_code` to get a code checkout on the server

 Back on the server: